Skip to content

 Auto-split Dataset

 Automatically split a dataset into train/val/test splits and save the resulting splits into autosplit_*.txt files.
-This function will use random sampling, which is not included when using fraction argument for training.
+This function uses random sampling, which is excluded when using the fraction argument for training.

 from ultralytics.data.utils import autosplit